-“Nostalgia is very hot right now, whether it’s old favourites like the we love, the shows we miss, or the relatives or the relatives we lost to sudden pulmonary embolism,“ says Netflix chief content officer Ted Sarandos.
+“Nostalgia is very hot right now, whether it’s old favourites like the movies we love, the television shows we miss, or the relatives or the relatives we lost to sudden pulmonary embolism,“ says Netflix chief content officer Ted Sarandos.
 “And what better way to reconnect to our warm memories of the past than to bring the dead back to life?”

 Your grandmother, or “Nana,” as she was affectionately known, wrapped her eighty-seven-year run in 2016 after doctors at Sunnybrook Hospital pulled the plug on the family favourite.
-And even though she failed to find much an audience in her later years, those within the community have been clamouring for more, with a well-attended service and a protracted mourning period.
+And even though she failed to find much an audience in her later years, those within the community have been clamouring for more, with a well-attended funeral service and a protracted mourning period.

 “I was meaning to make the time to sit down with her and have a chat, and suddenly she was gone,” says neighbour Amelia Greenberg.
 “She was surprisingly influential, and had so many more stories to tell.
 Plus, her cookies were incredible.”